rajpootsadia131-hue/my-assignment/README.md

 # my-assignment
-This project is based on image processing techniques including enhancement, restoration and segmentation.
+A web development assignment showcasing the fundamental concepts of HTML and CSS.
+This project focuses on building a responsive and clean user interface as part of my learning journey.